MarkusMaal/OrangePath/DevReference/CustomAssociations.md

 The "Icon" part is optional, but allows you to define a custom icon for your file association.

-To define a specific file extension, simply call SaveSysConfig with the key of "assoc<extension>" and value of "<AppName>".
+To define a specific file extension, simply call SaveSysConfig with the key of "assoc<extension>" and value of "AppName".

 ## Creating the icon for file association